The official language of Belize is English. You will also hear Spanish, Garifuna, Creole, and various Mayan dialects.

 The island has a Police and Fire department, as well as a public clinic and private doctors.
 All hospitals are on the mainland.
 Additional security information is provided in each condo.

-All businesses in Belize accept US or Belize dollars, so you do not need to exchange money to the Belize dollar prior to arrival.
+All businesses in Belize accept US or Belize dollars – exchanging money prior to arrival is not necessary.
 The exchange rate in country is a consistent US$1=BZ$2.